-- 100. Given that it is most often grandmothers, this form of care is again gendered, so consideration should be given to how the provision of grandparental care further impacts on the incomes and retirement outcomes of women.
-Leave should be available to grandparents and should be valued by our society and economy and be in the form of paid leave. - 101.
-The paid leave should be able to be taken flexibly like under the proposed amendments to the Act, such as one day a week or in blocks to support parents to return to paid work.
+- 102. There needs to be more support available to grandparents to enable them to work and provide care to grandchildren.
+They make a valuable contribution to the informal care of children in Australia and as evidenced in the Report, are vital to assisting in the increased participation of women in the workforce.
+This should be recognized and supported through improved rights and entitlements in the workplace. - 103.
+The SDA has been successful in bargaining for some paid leave for grandparents to care for grandchildren which is discrete from carers leave.
+Employers in retail are recognizing the needs of their employees and the contribution this makes to their need to manage their work and care and to their family and society more broadly. - 104.
+Given that it is most often grandmothers, this form of care is again gendered, so consideration should be given to how the provision of grandparental care further impacts on the incomes and retirement outcomes of women.
+Leave should be available to grandparents and should be valued by our society and economy and be in the form of paid leave. - 105.
+This form of paid leave should be able to be taken flexibly, similar to Paid Parental Leave pay, such as one day a week or in blocks to support parents to return to paid work.